sacar2/School-Notes/CS 3388 - Computer Graphics/graphicsnotes.md

 ##Transformation
 Verticies rotated and translated into place

+- Transformation calls in OpenGL multiply a matrix which represents the transformation into the current OpenGL state then save and restore the modelview matrix state
+- must do int eh following order!!!

+Translation: moves the origin of the coordinate system: x0 =x + tx , y0 = y + ty ,
+z0 = z + tz
+glTranslatef(tx,ty,tz);
+Rotation: rotates by angle θ (in degrees) about an axis direction (x,y,z) glRotatef(theta,x,y,z);
+glRotatef(30.0, 0.0, 1.0, 0.0) rotates by 30 degree about y-axis
+Scaling: multiply coordinates by scale factor s x0 = sx ∗ x, y0 = sy ∗ y,
+z0 = sz ∗ z
+glScalef(sx,sy,sz);
+The order of transform is important!

 ###Projection Transformation
 - determines what the camera sees and how it sees the world
 - defines point/vertex transformation from world space(what you're modelling) to 2D plane/screen